 Students are closely monitored and supported so they can achieve the best A Level and Level 3 qualifications, allowing them to progress to leading universities and long term job opportunities.

 We offer a wide range of academic and vocational courses with opportunities for students to improve their Mathematics and English grades if necessary.
 Every day students meet with their Form Group and on a regular basis have one to one meetings with their Form Tutor to discuss both academic progress and personal development.

 There is also a specialised team of staff dedicated to mentoring our sixth formers who can help those not realising their potential to get back on track.
 Students who have been with us from Year 7 benefit from already knowing their teachers and understanding the school’s expectations and routines.

 We have outstanding facilities with purpose built study areas and state of the art ICT, with staff always on hand to help and advise.
 We have recently opened The Bistro, our dedicated on-site Sixth Form study area and café with WiFi access.

 It is a welcoming community and those who have joined from other schools speak of the ease of transition and how quickly they integrate and begin to get the most out of Sixth Form life.

 Students are expected to take on greater responsibility and accept leadership roles within the wider school community, making sure younger children feel secure and supported and helping the vulnerable in the local area.

 Sixth formers are our ambassadors and represent the school in a wide range of community activities and in our sports teams.
 They can also express themselves through the performing arts, growing in self-confidence and learning new skills.

-Many courses, including Geography, Technology, History and Languages allow students to go on trips abroad.
+Many courses, including Geography, History and Languages allow students to go on trips abroad.
 Exploration is also encouraged through our participation in the Duke of Edinburgh Award Scheme.